UAZ-469: History

-In 2011 UAZ Hunter undergone a facelift bringing back the classic bumpers and removing the plastic moldings, returning to the original look, similar to 2010 469.
+In 2011 UAZ Hunter underwent a facelift bringing back the classic bumpers and removing the plastic moldings, returning to the original look, similar to 2010 UAZ-469.
 Following the facelift UAZ launched a series of limited editions and special series.

 In 2015 it was decided to discontinue the Hunter due to its outdated technology.
 In order to commemorate this and the Victory Day UAZ launched a limited 'Victory Series' with a livery inspired by the planes from the Soviet war drama Only "Old Men" Are Going Into Battle.
 The next year after the final edition the factory changed their decision and brought back UAZ Hunter back into production.

+In 2017 to honor the model's 45th anniversary UAZ launched Hunter's special edition.
+It was available in teal and white color scheme and was limited to 469 copies referencing the car's original index.

+In 2019 UAZ began to offer the Expedition version of Hunter.
+It was equipped with offroad bumper and a roof rack and was available exclusively in orange and black color scheme.

+In 2021 Czech company MW Motors began the production of the electrified UAZ Hunter called Spartan.
+The project was introduced back in 2019, but its assembly got pushed back due to COVID-19 pandemic.

+In 2022 to celebrate Hunter's 50th anniversary UAZ assembled 50 softtop cars under the original UAZ-469 nameplate, which was its first return since 2010.

+Following Russia's full-scale invasion of Ukraine in 2022 UAZ was hit by western sanctions.
+The assembly of the original MWM Spartan had been stopped, eventually it got replaced by the Indian Force Gurkha.
+Due to the change of suppliers UAZ had to stop the assembly of the Expedition trims for 2023-2024.

 Specifications

 The original version uses a 2.45-liter four-cylinder engine.
 From 2010 until 2013 it had a 2693 cc engine producing 112 hp-metric.